Fujifilm X70 vs Nikon D610

 Studio photographers will appreciate that the Nikon D610 (unlike the X70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D610 is a recent model that features in the current product line-up of Nikon.
-In contrast, the X70 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X70 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X70 was succeeded by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X70 and D610 can be found, respectively, in the Fujifilm X70 Manual (free pdf) or the online Nikon D610 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X70 or the Nikon D610 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.